Things we love in the kitchen!

 We were super excited when we got our first Planetbox – it’s always fun to mix things up and try something new.
 Having five compartments of different sizes felt so different, but we loved it straight away – it sort of felt like a tasting plate of yummy little bites, though with room for something more substantial too.
-Planetbox calls this style of lunchbox the Rover.
-We also throw this one in the dishwasher so it’s 100% dishwasher safe, making it really easy to look after.
-They also do these cute little magnets you can use to customise the boxes if you’re cooking for young ones (which isn’t us just yet, but certainly looks like a lot of fun!).
-You can check out all their other boxes at http://www.planetbox.com.
+Like our other lunchboxes it’s 100% dishwasher safe, making it really easy to look after!

 This thing I love.
 Fresh sprouts are the greatest.
-I honestly thought it would be just another kitchen gadget to gather dust but it hasn’t been empty since the minute I got it – as soon as one tier is empty, it’s getting refilled and ready for more.
+I thought it would be just another kitchen gadget to gather dust but it hasn’t been empty since the minute I got it – as soon as one tier is empty, it’s getting refilled and ready for more.
 It’s healthy, cost-effective, and the fact that it takes almost no effort and looks cool while they’re growing is just a bonus.
 Bonus points if you film a time lapse video of the sprouts growing!
 Don’t forget to buy some seeds too because as soon as you open this thing you’re going to want to fill it sky high with sprouts!

-These are just a couple of things I incorporate into… well, nearly everything in one way or another.
+These are just a couple of things I incorporate into… pretty much everything!

 - Sriracha.
 The most delicious, undisputed king/queen of condiments.
 Most people know what this is so I won’t bother talking too much about it other than saying if you haven’t tried it, it is really amazing.
-I don’t think there’s anything in my arsenal which takes a meal from good to great faster than adding a dab of greek yoghurt and a splash of sriracha on top.
-Heavenly.
+I don’t think there’s anything in my arsenal which takes a meal from good to great faster than adding a dab of cashew cheese or unsweetened coconut yoghurt and a splash of sriracha on top.
+Heavenly!

 - Smoked paprika.
 I find if I fry or sauté anything, I really like taking them to 95% done, adding a touch more oil, adding a healthy coating of dried smoked paprika and mixing it around for a couple of seconds before taking it off the heat.
 Instant rich, smoky depth.

 - Liquid smoke.
-Really the same deal, except I’ll add a drop or two (but oh god don’t do overdo this) into baked beans, casseroles, taco mix or similar to give it a really deep, open flame sort of umami flavour profile.
-If you’re vegetarian and cooking for a meat eater, this is indispensable.
+I’ll add a drop or two (a little goes a LONG way) into baked beans, casseroles, taco mix or similar to give it a really deep, open flame sort of umami flavour profile.
+If you’re vegan or vegetarian and cooking for a meat eater, this is indispensable.

 - Pepitas.
 Delicious pumpkin seeds.
 I go through these like no one’s business.
 Raw as a salad topping they add instant crunch, and if you fry them to a light brown in combination with the smoked paprika trick earlier and a little salt, they make a beautifully savoury snack.